 You arrested him for weight.

-What do you mean weight?
+What do you mean, weight?

-Meaning the amount of the drugs that the amount of narcotics.
+Meaning the amount of narcotics?

-The amount of narcotics, exactly.
+The amount of narcotics.

-All right, so what so what kind of narcotics?
+So what kind of narcotics?

-Heroin coke, what are we talking about?
+Heroin, what are we talking about?

 You got me, Sean.